Biochemical Pharmacology

 The basic principles of biochemistry are essential for understanding drug action.
 The following are some of the key principles:

 - Cells are the basic units of life.
 All living organisms are made up of cells, which are the basic building blocks of life.
-Cells are the functional units of life and perform all of the activities necessary for life, including metabolism, growth, and reproducing.
+Cells are the functional units of life and perform all of the activities necessary for life, including metabolism, growth, and reproduction.

-- Enzymatic reaction are essential for cell metabolism.
-Enzymes are protein that catalyst chemical reaction in living organisms, which are necessary for cell metabolism.
-Metabolism is the sum of all chemical reaction that take place within a living organism including catabolism(breaking down complex molecule into energy)and anabolism(using energy to build complex molecule.)
+- Enzymatic reactions are essential for cell metabolism.
+Enzymes are proteins that catalyze chemical reactions in living organisms, which are necessary for cell metabolism.
+Metabolism is the sum of all chemical reactions that take place within a living organism, including catabolism (breaking down complex molecules into energy) and anabolism (using energy to build complex molecules).

 Equipment and Techniques